hashicorp/consul/plugin/erratic/README.md

 }
 ~~~

-Or even shorter if the defaults suits you.
+Or even shorter if the defaults suit you.
 Note this only drops queries, it does not delay them.

 ~~~ corefile
 example.org {